-We asked our young people to complete a Mental Health questionnaire, developed by our Pupil Council, which has formed the basis of our policy.
-Placing a link to the questionnaire on Show My Homework, over 600 young people responded.
-Unsurprisingly, only 15% of those who responded said that they found it easy to talk about mental health.
+Each term we ask our young people to complete a Mental Health questionnaire, with a key focus on the GIRFEC SHANARRI indicators, developed by West Lothian Council, which inform the basis of our strategy.
+Young people are asked to complete this questionnaire in their PSE class, with a link/QR code on class Teams pages directing them to this.
+Approximately 900 young people respond to this.
+Unsurprisingly, our young people told us that they find it difficult to talk about mental health and those experiencing mental health concerns increase as their stage in school increases, from S3-5, peaking in S4.
 The students did go on to tell us their main concerns, what would help them to talk and how they would like to be supported.